 For its part, WSJ would be unable to sustain its unique market position if it routinely offered corporate whistleblowers–particularly from the finance industry–a way to leak confidentially.
 Its demand that leakers represent that they have not violated the rights of any person, its warning that it might share information on leakers with requesting third parties, and its intent to safeguard the interests of others all sounds like WSJ is more interested in its corporate advertisers and the security of their information than protecting whistleblowers.
-Indeed, you might even say this is more of an ambivalent information service WSJ offers, potentially luring (say) Bank of America leakers who might otherwise leak to WL, possibly for stories, but possibly also to share with BoA.
+Indeed, you might even say this is more of an ambivalent information service WSJ offers, potentially luring (say) Bank of America leakers who might otherwise leak to WL, possibly for stories, but possibly also to share with Bank of America. [cont’d.]

 Then there’s al Jazeera.
 Particularly since it is not US-based, and given its tie with the Qatari government, one would assume that they such a site would be closely monitored.
 The US has a long history of persecution of AJ, including imprisoning and killing journalists.
 Perhaps it’s not surprising how few protections it offers.

 And all that’s before you consider the fact that the US government is trying to prosecute WL for espionage.
 Murdoch is in the middle of a spying scandal in the UK; AJ journalists have been treated, unfairly, as terrorists.
 That makes both somewhat vulnerable.
 And the USG has declared an entity that publishes anonymous leakers to be spy organizations, not something either WSJ or AJ need.